MFD-Modding-Site/OBJ-to-CoD-Radiant-Map-File/README.md

-# ObjToCODMap
+# OBJ to Call of Duty Radiant Map File
-A program that is designed to convert OBJ files to Call of Duty map files.
+A program that is designed to convert OBJ files exported from Husky/C2M to a readable Call of Duty Radiant .map file.

 # Future updates
 A future update will fix flipped maps and inverted textures, possibly support for GTK Radiant